2015 - Wildflowers of Ireland

-How to improve your wildflower identification
+How to improve your Irish wildflower identification

 (4) A small ruler is also very useful to photograph alongside the flower as it's sometimes hard to remember the size afterward.

-Always bring your wildflower guide-book to the plant and not the other way around.
+(5) Always bring your wildflower guide-book to the plant and not the other way around.